Skip to content

 • Token streaming — OLVV streams the response into TTS sentence-by-sentence.

-So instead of replacing the loop, a thin model-routing proxy sits at OLVV's base_url and only chooses which local model answers:
+So instead of replacing the loop, OLVV's base_url points at the gateway's in-process /llm/v1 router, which only chooses which local model answers:

 Voice/text → OLVV (STT · LLM loop · MCP tools · Live2D · TTS)